yemreak/yemreak/README.md

 # Yunus Emre Ak \~ yemreak

+> Something comes — idea, feeling, insight — and goes.
+What I don't understand feels like it never happened.
+I build systems not to prevent loss, but to find it again.

 In 2020, I built a crypto arbitrage bot with $450.
 While showing my mom how Mario's coin sound played for profit notifications, the system started working.
 First year I became financially free, tested on 20+ exchanges, working on a few.

 Then I tried manual trading - lost half of it.
 Everything fell apart when emotions kicked in.
 Since then, my sole focus: formulate emotions, turn them into systems.